brettmillerb/Pester-Wiki/Showing-Test-Results-in-CI-(TeamCity,-AppVeyor).md

 1. The Report Type should be set to NUnit.
 You can select version 2.5.0.
 1. In the Monitoring Rules text box, enter the xml file path given to Pester's `-OutputXml` parameter.
 If you use the Pester.bat file, simply enter Test.xml.

+#### TeamCity Troubleshooting
+In some deployments of TeamCity it may be necessary to specify the Powershell version to use in the Invoke-Pester build-step -- specifying "5.1" has been observed to work.

+If Pester does not seem to be available from your PowerShell build-step, here is an example on how to install it on-the-fly: https://david-obrien.net/2016/01/continuous-integration-with-teamcity-powershell-and-git/

 ### Code Coverage
 Code coverage metrics are not included in the NUnit xml report so it is necessary to pass them to TeamCity separately using a PassThru variable and the [Build Interaction feature](https://confluence.jetbrains.com/display/TCD8/Build+Script+Interaction+with+TeamCity#BuildScriptInteractionwithTeamCity-ReportingBuildStatistics).
 ```powershell